cos205/Assignment0Template/README.md

 # COS205 Assignment 0

 The only purpose of this assignment is to practice submitting files through github classroom.
-All you have to do is add a file at the root directory with your name, NetId, and Princeton email, and push to github.
+All you have to do is edit a file at the root directory with your name, NetId, and Princeton email, and push to github.

 ## Shell